-The NELB has delegated to the Governance Committee such of its powers to take action in respect of individual Members as may be necessary to promote and maintain high standards of conduct.
+The Leadership Board has delegated to the Governance Committee such of its powers to take action in respect of individual Members as may be necessary to promote and maintain high standards of conduct.
+The Governance Committee can appoint a Governance Sub-committee to fulfil these responsibilities on its behalf.